wilfrantz/wilfrantz.github.io/_posts/2023-09-05-ARM64-Calling-Convention-Cheat-Sheet.md

   alt: ARM64
 ---

 `ARM64`, also known as `AArch64`, is the 64-bit execution state introduced in the `ARMv8` architecture.
-If you're diving into `ARM64`` assembly, understanding the calling convention is crucial.
+If you're diving into `ARM64` assembly on macOS, understanding the calling convention is crucial.
 It helps in ensuring interoperability between function calls, making your code more readable, maintainable, and efficient.
-Here's a cheat sheet for the standard ARM64 calling convention:
+Here's a cheat sheet for the standard ARM64 calling convention on macOS:

 ***Table of contents***